Heat Pump Cost for a 2-Bed Flat UK 2026

 Noise Considerations

-Noise is a legitimate concern in flats where neighbours are close.
-Modern small heat pumps (4-6kW) are typically very quiet — 40-48 dB at 1 metre, which is comparable to a refrigerator.
-However, the unit should not be placed directly below a neighbour's bedroom window.
+Modern small heat pumps (4-6kW) are typically very quiet -- 40-48 dB at 1 metre, comparable to a refrigerator.
 Wall-mounted units should include anti-vibration mounts to prevent noise transmission through the building structure.

 Space for the Hot Water Cylinder

 Heat pumps need a hot water cylinder (typically 150-200 litres for a 2-bed flat).
-If your flat already has an airing cupboard with a cylinder, this is straightforward.
-If not, you need to find space — a utility cupboard, hallway cupboard, or even a corner of the kitchen.
 Slimline cylinders (450mm diameter) are available for tight spaces.

 Communal Heat Pump Systems

 An alternative to individual flat heat pumps is a communal system serving the entire building.
-A single larger heat pump (or multiple units) provides heating and hot water to all flats via a shared distribution network.
 This can be more cost-effective per flat and avoids the need for individual outdoor units.
-However, it requires building-wide agreement and is typically organised by the freeholder or management company.
+If you are interested, raise it with your management company.

 The BUS Grant for Flats

-The Boiler Upgrade Scheme is available for individual flat installations, subject to the same eligibility criteria as houses.
-The property must have a valid EPC and be replacing an existing fossil fuel or electric heating system.
+The Boiler Upgrade Scheme is available for individual flat installations.
 The £7,500 grant applies per dwelling, so each flat in a block can apply individually.
+The property must have a valid EPC and be replacing an existing heating system.

 Is a Heat Pump Worth It for a 2-Bed Flat?